awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.CommonDBATasks.md

 **Important**
 If you attempt to call *mysql\.rds\_skip\_repl\_error* and encounter the following error: `ERROR 1305 (42000): PROCEDURE mysql.rds_skip_repl_error does not exist`, then upgrade your MySQL DB instance to the latest minor version or one of the minimum minor versions listed in [mysql\.rds\_skip\_repl\_error](mysql_rds_skip_repl_error.md)\.

-## Working with InnoDB Tablespaces to Improve Crash Recovery Times<a name="Appendix.MySQL.CommonDBATasks.Tables"></a>
+## Working with InnoDB tablespaces to improve crash recovery times<a name="Appendix.MySQL.CommonDBATasks.Tables"></a>

 Every table in MySQL consists of a table definition, data, and indexes\.
 The MySQL storage engine InnoDB stores table data and indexes in a *tablespace*\.
 InnoDB creates a global shared tablespace that contains a data dictionary and other relevant metadata, and it can contain table data and indexes\.
 InnoDB can also create separate tablespaces for each table and partition\.
 These separate tablespaces are stored in files with a \.ibd extension and the header of each tablespace contains a number that uniquely identifies it\.